BostonPython/studygroup/README.md

 studygroup
 ==========

-Prototype Application to allow creation of study groups within a given Meetup group
+Prototype application to allow creation of study groups within a given Meetup group.

 Developing